Poking Holes in Einhorn's PTON Thesis

 More importantly, PTON’s aforementioned “revenue quality” does not appear to be deserving of Einhorn’s carefully crafted peer median EBITDA multiple of 9x - 32x.
 Admittedly, I can see 9x happening — but by Einhorn’s own admission, that would only result in a fair value of $7.50/share; which is 12% below yesterday’s closing price.

 I would be remiss if I didn’t mention how Einhorn’s use of EBITDA discounts the impact of debt on valuation.
-PTON has $1.3B of Net Debt, which would result in an Enterprise Value of 40% higher than their $3.2B market cap.
+PTON has $1.3B of Net Debt, which would result in an Enterprise Value which is 40% higher than their $3.2B market cap.
 This wouldn’t actually be a problem — if their run rate OCF wasn’t still in the red.

 That sorely calls into question the appropriateness of using EBITDA to represent PTON’s normalized earnings, as I’ve demonstrated at length in the following article: